changgang/steps/python/stepspy-current/README.md

 stepspy is a Python module of Simulation Toolkit for Electrical Power Systems (STEPS).
 It provides wrapper of APIs of STEPS in a dynamic library.

 STEPS is a simulation toolkit for powerflow, short circuit and dynamic simulation of large-scale power systems.
-It provides detailed models of bus, line, transformer, HVDC, VSC-HVDC, generator, wind turbine generator, photovoltaic unit, load, and fixed shunt.
+It provides detailed models of bus, ac line, transformer, 2 terminal LCC HVDC, VSC-HVDC, generator, wind turbine generator, photovoltaic unit, load, and fixed shunt.
 For more information about STEPS, see (https://gitee.com/lichgang/steps/ or https://github.com/changgang/steps).

 ## Release Note
+- 2.2.0.
+March 24, 2024.
+Add API change_dynamic_simulation_time_step() for manually changing dynamic simulation time step.
 - 2.1.0.
 Nov.
 2, 2023.
 Add API to check if NAN is detected in powerflow solution: is_nan_detected_in_powerflow_soulution, and get_powerflow_convergence_status
 - 2.0.0.
 Oct.
 16, 2023.
 Major version.
 Add short circuit analysis functions.
 - 1.6.2.
 Oct.
 13, 2023.
 Add option to select libSTEPS version when calling STEPS().